mdnetto/WISE/README.md

 # CSS
-CSS stands for Cascading Style Sheets, it's a language that lets you apply styles to the tags you set up in your HTML.
+CSS stands for Cascading Style Sheets and it lets you apply styles to the tags you set up in your HTML.
 An example of a style in the simon game is:
 ```
 body {
 	background-color: #002b36;